 The rapid increase in membership necessitated an increase in staff positions, and a partial reorganization of the Bank.
 A new regional vice presidency was created - Europe and Central Asia - to accommodate the demands of the new members.

 Preston oversaw the resumption of lending to Vietnam and, after meetings with Nelson Mandela, the return of post-apartheid South Africa to the World Bank fold.
 He instituted a program of support for the West Bank and Gaza, and two separate trust funds were created to provide emergency rehabilitation, technical assistance and feasibility studies.

-other social services.
+The first aid coordination group for Lebanon was established in 1991.
+Preston arranged for a sharp increase in loans for environmental projects, health, education, family planning, and other social services.
 He advocated bringing women into the mainstream of development, and pledged that girls' education would be a significant part of applicable Bank projects.

 The private sector projects also increased during Preston's tenure.
 IFC received a capital increase of $1 billion in 1992.
 Preston improved the climate for private capital investment, and Bank lending to the private sector increased.
 The Bank also took a greater advisory role in the restructuring of public sectors in client countries.

 Preston countered external criticism of the Bank by taking steps to improve transparency in Bank operations.
 During his tenure a new policy on the disclosure of information was issued, and the Bank's first public information centers were established.
 He encouraged open discussion with civil society and non-governmental organizations in Bank operations.
 He supervised the IDA-10 negotiations, which concluded in 1992 with pledges of $22 billion from donors who urged the Bank to concentrate on the poorest and least creditworthy nations, and to increase lending for social sector and poverty reduction programs.